 (credit www.tavolartegusto.it)

-This might not be as well known, but it;’s a typical pasta dish from the middle/south of Italy.
+This might not be as well known, but it’s a typical pasta dish from the middle/south of Italy.
 It consists of pasta, chickpeas, garlic and herbs.
 It’s a real comfort food and it’s an incredibly simple dish.
-At the same time, it’s very nutritious as chickpeas are rich in protein and pasta is rich in carbohydrates.
+At the same time, it’s very nutritious and complete.

 3. Spaghetti olio aglio e peperoncino